Last updated on October 14, 2025

 What Resolution Should You Use for MTG Arena?

 It's generally recommended to use a resolution that matches your monitor's native resolution for the best visual clarity (and MTGA should detect this resolution automatically).
-However, if you're experiencing performance issues, you can try lowering the resolution to see if it improves gameplay.
+However, if you experience performance issues, you can try to lower the resolution to see if it improves gameplay.

 Can You Play MTG Arena in Fullscreen Mode?

-Yes, you can.
-Just go to the “Adjust Options” menu (located on the upper right – it looks like a cog wheel), click on “Graphics”, and you'll see a Full Screen checkbox.
+Yes, you can play Arena in fullscreen.
+Go to the “Adjust Options” menu (located on the upper right – it looks like a cog wheel), go to “Graphics”, and you'll see a box to check for Full Screen.

 How Do You Change Your Account Details for MTG Arena?